 , then type a few mpvc commands to setup music, and close it.
 Or it can be started on the current terminal with `mpvc-tui` and left running as a long running program, and get back to it when needed.

-When using `mpc(1)`, playlists can be managed using the mpc load/save/lsplaylists commands.
 In addition to load/save, mpvc adds the autoload/autosave commands:

 mpvc autosave